elastic/integrations/packages/azure_billing/docs/README.md

 ### Data Stream Options

-The data streams has some additional options about scope and period.
-To learn more about the scope, please read the "Scope" ssection.
+The data stream has some additional options about scope and period.
+Please read the "Scope" section to learn more about the scope.

 `Billing Scope Department`:: (_string_) Retrieve data based on the department scope.